South African Police Service: History

+Colonial years

 The South African Police Service traces its origin to the Dutch Watch, a paramilitary organisation formed by settlers in the Cape Province in 1655 to protect civilians and to maintain law and order.
 In 1795, British officials assumed control over the Dutch Watch, and in 1825 established the Cape Constabulary (which became the Cape Town Police Force in 1840).
 In 1854, a police force was established in Durban which would become the Durban Borough Police, and in 1935 the Durban City Police (DCP).
 Act 3 of 1855 established the Frontier Armed and Mounted Police Force in the Eastern Cape, restyled as the Cape Mounted Riflemen in 1878.

+1913-1994

-The South African Police (SAP) was created after the establishment of the Union of South Africa in 1913.
+The South African Police (SAP) was created after the establishment of the Union of South Africa in 1910.
 Four years later, the Mounted Riflemen's Association relinquished its civilian responsibilities to the SAP as most of its riflemen left to serve in the First World War.
 The SAP and the military maintained a close relationship even after the SAP assumed permanent responsibility for domestic law and order in 1926.
 Police officials often called on the army for support in case of emergencies.
 During the Second World War, one SAP brigade served with the 2nd Infantry Division of the South African Army in North Africa.

 When the National Party (NP) edged out its more liberal opponents in nationwide elections in 1948, the new government enacted legislation that strengthened the relationship between the police and the military.
 Police subsequently became heavily armed, especially when facing unruly or hostile crowds.
 The Police Act (No. 7) of 1958 broadened the mission of the SAP beyond conventional police functions, and allowed police to quell civil unrest and conduct counterinsurgency operations.
-The Police Amendment Act (No. 70) of 1965 allowed police to detain any person, receptacle, vehicle, aircraft, or premise within one mile of any national border, and to seize anything found without a warrant.
+The Police Amendment Act (No. 70) of 1965 allowed police to detain any person, receptacle, vehicle, aircraft, or premises within one mile of any national border, and to seize anything found without a warrant.
 This search-and-seize zone was extended to within eight miles of any border in 1979 and to the entire country in 1983.